 Lawson Seminar Series

-The Lawson Family Chair in Microbiome Nutrition Research Seminar Series provides an opportunity for the dissemination of cutting-edge research on the microbiome, its interaction with diet, and its role in health and disease.
+The Lawson Family Chair in Microbiome Nutrition Research Seminar Series provides a venue for researchers to share their cutting-edge work on the microbiome with the broader science community.

-Each seminar will include two presentations, the first delivered by a trainee (graduate student, medical student, or postdoctoral fellow) and the second delivered by a leader in the field.
+Each seminar includes two presentations, the first delivered by a trainee (graduate student, medical student or postdoctoral fellow) and the second by an established leader in the field.

-Elena Comelli, Lawson Family Chair in Microbiome Nutrition Research, Department of Nutritional Sciences and Centre for Child Nutrition and Health
+Professor Elena Comelli, Lawson Family Chair in Microbiome Nutrition Research, Department of Nutritional Sciences and the Joannah & Brian Lawson Centre for Child Nutrition

 Lorena Lopez Dominguez, PhD student, Department of Nutritional Sciences